aws/aws-sdk-js-v3/packages/s3-request-presigner/README.md

 `expiresIn` config from the examples above is optional.
 If not set, it's default at `900`.

+If your request contains server-side encryption(`SSE*`) configurations, because of S3 limitation, you need to send corresponding headers along with the presigned url.
+For more information, please go to [S3 SSE reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/KMSUsingRESTAPI.html)

 If you already have a request, you can pre-sign the request following the section bellow.